cstb/ifc-sdk/Readme.md

 	-	or download CMake from [http://cmake.org](http://www.cmake.org/download/)

-2.	inside the ifc2x3-SDK folder create a sub-folder called build (it can be any name and can even outside this ifc2x3-SDK folder).
+2.	inside the ifc-sdk folder create a sub-folder called build (it can be any name and can even outside this ifc-sdk folder).

 3.	from this directory call CMake to generate the makefiles using the following command: